 FieldType

-for choosing between simulations based on either the'E'
+for choosing between simulations based on either the'E''E'

 (magnetic) field and also defining the field type as well as any combination of the three field components x,y, and z for intensity and power evaluations - Cross-platform installer for Windows, macOS, and Linux